SiriusHacks/SiriusHacks/README.md

 **Adoption&Market**<br>
 The adoption is the key after the launch of the project.
 How to target potential users or markets?
 How many users will be attracted?

-## Application
-Go to website: [srs.vc](http://srs.vc/#/) for registration and application, this takes 3 minutes.

-You are required to prepare the following materials for application:
-1) Project details
-2) Slides/video/whitepaper/website which introduces the project
-3) Github repository link (Optional)
-4) Project logo (Optional)

-We will contact you after the project is uploaded, and the limited-edition-NFT will be granted then.<br><br>

 ## Legal Disclaimer